Windows 7 Pro End of Life

 - Not to mention the tax savings – Finance lease agreements are highly tax-efficient.
 Meaning the repayments, including any interest, are 100% tax deductible.
 Yes – you read that right – 100% tax deductible!

-So, the move to Windows 10 should not been seen as too onerous logistically and financially.
+So, the move to Microsoft Windows 10 should not been seen as too onerous logistically and financially.
 CTO can assist in Endpoint Lifecycle Management to make sure you spend the money in the right areas.
 And, when expenditure is required CTO can recommend the best Windows 10 machines to improve productivity.
 Moreover, upgrades to Windows 10 can be funded via tax-efficient methods.